-The following mitigation measures (TCR-1 through TCR-3) will be implemented in order to ensure that construction of Project facilities does not result in significant adverse impacts upon any previouslyundiscovered tribal cultural resources that may be uncovered during Project construction.
+As discussed in Issue XVIII of the Project Initial Study, there are no known tribal cultural resources or construction of Project facilities does not result in significant adverse impacts upon any previouslyundiscovered tribal cultural resources that may be uncovered during Project construction.
 Each measure is attended by a notation of the party responsible for its implementation and of the period for which it will be in effect.